daisy-ycguo/Prometheus-Full-Demo/demo07/install-grafana-as-service/README.md

 > 4. Start `Grafana` service.:
 ```
-sudo systemctl enable --now grafana-server
+# sudo systemctl enable --now grafana-server
+sudo systemctl start grafana-server
 ```

+> 5. Login to `Grafana`:
 The `Grafana` listens on HTTP port `3000` by default.
+Go to "http://localhost:3000" and login with "admin:admin".

 Next: [Demo 8 - Install Grafana as a Service](../../demo08/montring-k8s-cluster/README.md)